3108 Bahtera Siber 2023

 Recognized that the text did not match Morse code, as it contained slashes instead of dashes.

-Decided to convert dots to 0
+Decided to convert dots to

-and slashes to 1
+and slashes to1

 , creating a binary sequence.